-Prior to joining Union Pacific, Lynn was employed at Textron where she held the position of vice president, Operational Excellence.
+Prior to joining Union Pacific, Kelley was employed at Textron where she held the position of Vice President, Operational Excellence.
 She was responsible for Engineering, Integrated Supply Chain, Procurement and Corporate Six Sigma/Quality Councils across all business units, which include Cessna Aircraft and Bell Helicopter.
-During her Textron career, Lynn had several international assignments, where she was based in France and South Africa, and was responsible for activities at facilities located in Australia, Switzerland, France, Germany and South Africa.
+During her Textron career, she had several international assignments based in France and South Africa, and was responsible for activities at facilities located in Australia, Switzerland, France, Germany and South Africa.

-Kelley holds a Ph.D. from Wayne State University, an M.B.A. from Michigan State University Executive MBA Program, and a bachelor's degree in Business Management from the University of Detroit-Mercy.
+Kelley holds a Ph.D. from Wayne State University, an MBA from Michigan State University, and a bachelor's degree in Business Management from the University of Detroit-Mercy.
 She has published books in the fields of statistics and operational excellence.

-In addition to her work at Union Pacific, Kelley does volunteer work for the Joslyn Art Museum.
+In addition to her work at Union Pacific, Kelley serves on the non-profit boards of the Joslyn Art Museum and Lean Enterprise Institute.

-O'Connor received a bachelor's degree in chemical engineering from Notre Dame and a master's degree in industrial administration from Carnegie-Mellon University.
+O’Connor received a bachelor’s degree in chemical engineering from Notre Dame and an MSIA from Carnegie Mellon University.

 Mike Rock was appointed Vice President – External Relations in 2007.
 He operates out of the Washington, D.C., office of Union Pacific Corporation and its subsidiary, Union Pacific Railroad.